remimikalsen/sparebank1_pengerobot/README.md

 4. The device ID is shown in the device information
 5. Or use **Developer Tools** → **Services** to see device options in the service call UI

-### Benefits of Multiple Instances

-- **Isolated Settings**: Each instance has its own currency defaults and transfer limits
-- **Separate Monitoring**: Account sensors are grouped by integration instance
-- **Independent Authentication**: Each instance manages its own OAuth tokens
-- **Clear Organization**: Easy to identify which accounts belong to which purpose
-- **Service Flexibility**: Explicitly choose which integration to use for each transfer

 ### Managing Multiple Instances